nansencenter/NERSC-HYCOM-CICE/docs/naming.md

+# Naming Conventions

-This is a bref explanation of some of the names used throughout the documentation.
+This is a brief explanation of some of the names used throughout the documentation.

 |name     | meaning|
 |-------- | -------------|